-The cost of labour increase coupled with the lack of labour has been another major concern for those looking to not only build their house but also for major construction companies.
-Surprisingly, the data issued by the Central Bank’s Construction Related Wage Index shows that the growth in wages for master carpenter, master masons and helpers have dropped in the last two quarters leading up to the third quarter of last year.
-The biggest drop has been for the helpers/assistants, with a drop-in wage growth from 14 per cent to 4 per cent in the space of two quarters.
+The cost of labor increase coupled with the lack of labor has been another major concern for those looking to not only build their house but also for major construction companies.
+Surprisingly, the data issued by the Central Bank’s Construction Related Wage Index shows that the growth in wages for master carpenter, master masons, and helpers have dropped in the last two quarters leading up to the third quarter of last year.
+The biggest drop has been for the helpers/assistants, with a drop-in wage growth from 14 percent to 4 percent in the space of two quarters.
 Again, for clarity, this data points to the growth in wages slowing down and not a reduction in wages.

 Despite some positive news, overall sentiments and facility to get loans to build a house has been quite bleak.
 With banks trying to further reduce their exposure and risks to bad debt this year, the lending criteria might tighten and only those with a good credit history and a stable career might be able to easily obtain loans.
 This, however, is bad for the growth of the real estate industry as those who aspire to get their foot in the property ladder but require a loan should be given the option to easily obtain a loan if they meet the affordability requirements.

 Housing is a major requirement for the population and 85 percent of the population lives in single or storied houses, according to the Census.
 While it’s much cheaper to buy a condominium in an urban area (mostly around Colombo), the vast majority of the country still relies on individual housing.

 The effects of the exchange rates on the price of materials are also deeply felt by the construction companies, who are currently building the skyscrapers in and around Colombo.
 With the combination of increasing land prices and cost of construction, any future developments will inevitably be priced higher than currently, making the current apartment prices unable to be matched in the future.